Where do all the Black female STEM graduates go?

 Instrumental mentoring is about maximising potential, developing skills to facilitate success, building a support network, raising self-esteem and confidence, improving basic skills and knowledge, gaining valuable work experience, developing political astuteness, understanding power and influence, developing resilience and improving self-awareness.

-Above: Dr Elizabeth Opara with Jim Andrews, Chief Operating Officer and Equality Lead at BU, at a recent Athena Swan event.
+Left: Dr Elizabeth Opara with Jim Andrews, Chief Operating Officer and Equality Lead at BU, at an Athena Swan event.
 My role in these schemes has been as a mentee and a mentor but it was my experience as the former that gave me the clarity I so desperately needed as a Grade 10 academic who had stagnated and was not part of any of the informal networks that appeared to provide opportunities for others.

 My role as a mentee gave me clarity and sparked the determination I need to achieve my ultimate goal – to become a full professor.
 I know achieving this goal will not be easy – it is not meant to be easy but it must not be made harder because I am a Black woman.